ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/webapp.md

 The CodeExplorer has two main interfaces:

 - The 'Home' page is for 'live' **Code Analysis**.
-- The 'Model Comparison' page provides a more 'curated' experience demonstrating the comparison of models extracted from two code sources.
+- The [**Model Comparison**](#model-comparison) page provides a more 'curated' experience demonstrating the comparison of models extracted from two code sources.

 Links to either interface are located adjacent to the CodeExplorer title bar (as shown in Figure 1).